hgrecco/pint/paper/paper.md

 # Statement of need

 Python is commonly used for scientific data analysis but does not natively provide unit support.
 Pint provides Quantity objects that store numeric data such as ints, floats or arrays and their units, and propogates or converts units when performing arithmetic operations.
 This removes the need for researchers to keep track of units and conversion factors, significantly simplifying numerical analysis and reducing the likelihood of errors.

-Pint and astropy.units are the two widely used python units libraries. [https://sci.bban.top/pdf/10.1145/3276604.3276613.pdf#page=12&zoom=100,72,216] Both  are mature libraries with over 10 years of development and have similar functionality.
+Pint and astropy.units [@astropy_journal] are the two widely used python units libraries. [@700_units] Both are mature libraries with over 10 years of development.
+Unyt [@unyt_journal] is a relatively new library using sympy.
+All three libraries have similar core functionality.
 Pint's main advantages are its simple unit definition file, and integrations with Pandas, Xarray and uncertainties.

 ## Key features